rsnyder/juncture-template/juncture-cheat-sheet.md

 ```
 </ve-snippet>

+For more examples visit the [image-compare documentation page](https://docs.juncture-digital.org/components/image-compare-viewer).

 ### Image Gallery

-The [gallery](https://docs.juncture-digital.org/components/image-gallery) displays an arbitrary number of image thumbnails in a grid.
+The `gallery` tag displays an arbitrary number of image thumbnails in a grid.
 By default only the thumbnail is displayed.
 An image caption cah be shown using the show-caption boolean attribute.
 When the thumbnail is clicked, the full image is shown in a popup window.

 ####
 `.mcol`